WalletHub, Financial Company

-It’s important to note that gap insurance only pays when your car is totaled, so you cannot file a gap claim if you simply can’t make your loan or lease payments.
+It’s important to note that gap insurance only pays when your car is totaled or stolen, so you cannot file a gap claim if you simply can’t make your loan or lease payments.
 Additionally, most gap insurance policies will not pay your collision or comprehensive deductible, if applicable.

 Not all insurance companies offer gap insurance, but some offer loan/lease payoff insurance as an alternative.
 Loan/lease coverage is similar to gap insurance, except that it usually only pays up to 25% of the vehicle’s actual cash value toward the policyholder’s loan or lease balance, which might not be enough to cover the full amount owed.